MyCode-maker/Wapda_Unit_Calculator/README.md

 ## Technology used
 - HTML5 → Structure
 - CSS3 → Styling
-- JavaScript (Vanilla) → Logic & calculations
+- JavaScript → Logic & calculations

 ## How It Works
 - Enter appliance power in Watts